Esargent01/friends-list/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Mock GraphQL Database

+This project also uses a Mock graphQL backend using Apollo Angular.
+The mock data already exists in the project.
+The database can be accessed by running `npm run graphql-run` and having that session active at the same time as the Angular app.